open-neuromorphic/open-neuromorphic.github.io/content/getting-involved/solving-neuromorphic-computings-key-challenges/_index.md

 Are you a maintainer in the neuromorphic ecosystem?
 We invite you to connect with us to feature your project's tasks and guide community contributions.
 Here’s how you can get involved:

 #### Step 1: Tag Your GitHub Issues
-Our automated system scans for specific tags to populate this board.
-To have your tasks appear, please add one or more of the following labels to relevant open issues in your GitHub repository:

--   `onm-collab`: For tasks that align with Open Neuromorphic's collaborative goals.
--   `good first issue`: Ideal for newcomers looking to make their first contribution.
--   `documentation`: For tasks related to improving documentation.
--   `bug`: For fixing known issues.
--   `enhancement`: For new features or improvements.
--   `testing`: For adding or improving tests.
+Our automated system uses a priority-based approach to select issues for this board.

+-   **Primary Method (Recommended):** Add the `onm-collab` label to issues you'd like to feature.
+The system will prioritize the three most recent open issues with this tag.
+This is the best way to signal that a task is aligned with our community's collaborative goals.

-The script will automatically pull the three most recent open issues that have at least one of these tags.
+-   **Fallback Method:** If a project has no open issues tagged with `onm-collab`, the system will automatically select the three most recent open issues, regardless of their labels.

+While not required for selection, we still recommend using tags like `good first issue`, `documentation`, `bug`, `enhancement`, and `testing` to help contributors find tasks that match their skills.

 #### Step 2: Add Persistent Links (Optional)
 If you have important links like a **sponsorship page**, an **onboarding guide**, or other resources you'd like to feature permanently on your project's card, please reach out to us.